praveen-palanisamy/praveen-palanisamy.github.io/_posts/2023-07-01-insights-from-patent-records.md

 ### 1. High-impact citations

-Google Deepmind's ["Multi-agent reinforcement learning with matchmaking policies" patent which was granted on 2023-04-11 cites 3 patents in total (including patent examiner's citations) and one of which is my patent application US20200033868A1](https://patents.google.com/patent/US11627165B2#patentCitations) which was [granted in 2020-11-24](https://patents.google.com/patent/US10845815B2).
-The fact that the invention by David Silver (AlphaGo, AlphaZero lead), Oriol Vinyals (AlphaStar lead) and Max Jaderberg cites my work, motivates me as my work is indeed impactful.
+Google Deepmind's ["Multi-agent reinforcement learning with matchmaking policies" patent which was granted on 2023-04-11 cites 3 patents in total (including patent examiner's citations) and](https://patents.google.com/patent/US11627165B2#patentCitations) one of them [is my patent application US20200033868A1 which was granted in 2020-11-24](https://patents.google.com/patent/US10845815B2).
+The fact that the invention by David Silver ( led AlphaGo, AlphaZero, etc.), Oriol Vinyals (led AlphaStar, AlphaCode) and Max Jaderberg cites my work, motivates me as my work is indeed impactful.

 ### 2. 475+ Patent citations